seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

   * Allow strings to be used in functions such as ``np.equal`` or ``np.add``.
   * Removal of legacy code paths within NumPy to improve long term maintainability

-This document serves as an outline some general aspects mainly for phases I and II.
+This document serves as an outline for aspects mainly for phases I and II.
-It lists some general design considerations and some details on the current implementation designed to be the foundation for future NEPs.
+It lists general design considerations and some details on the current implementation designed to be the foundation for future NEPs.

 It should be noted that some of the benefits of a large refacor may only take effect after the full deprecation of the current, legacy, implementation.
-This will take years, however, this should not limit new developments and is rather a reason to push forward with a more extensible API.
+This will take years, however, this shall not limit new developments and is rather a reason to push forward with a more extensible API.